Friction Models and Cellphone Charms Evoke Retro Tokyo

 As Japan's society and economy struggles through yet another sluggish, post-boom decade, the nation looks back wistfully to a time when the future was bright, anything was possible and there was nowhere to go but up.
-The mood of those times was perfectly captured in the popular 2006 film "Always: Sunset on Third Street" and the sequel ("Always 2") released several months ago.
+The mood of those times was perfectly captured in the popular 2006 film "Always: Sunset on Third Street" and two well-received film sequels.

-Though the films depict poverty, sacrifice and heartbreak as constant threads running through the characters' daily lives in a gritty Tokyo stll rebuilding from the devastation of war, underlying it all was hope - the belief that things would get better.
+Poverty, sacrifice and heartbreak were the constant threads running through the characters' daily lives in a gritty Tokyo stll rebuilding from the devastation of war, but underlying it all was hope - the belief that things would get better.

-In the background, Tokyo Tower slowly rose over cramped neighborhoods and city streets swarmed with clattering electric trolley cars and curious three-wheeled trucks.
+Meanwhile in the background, Tokyo Tower slowly rose over cramped neighborhoods and city streets plied by clattering electric trolley cars and curious three-wheeled trucks.
 Today, nostalgic Japanese can relive their youth with friction miniatures and cellphone lanyards & charms of the nearly-forgotten vehicles featured in the "Always" films.